-Table 109.
+Table 106.
 Reserved Register

-Address Bits Bit Name Description 0x0D0A [7:0] Reserved Reserved.
+Address Bits Bit Name Description 0x0D0A [7:0] Reserved Reserved

-Table 110.
+Table 107.
 Input Reference Status1

 Address Bits Bit Name Description 0x0D0B 7 B valid REFB is valid for use.
 (It is unfaulted, and its validation timer has expired.)
 6 B fault REFB is not valid for use.
 5 B fast This bit indicates that the frequency of REFB is higher than allowed by its profile settings.
 4 B slow This bit indicates that the frequency of REFB is lower than allowed by its profile settings.
 3 A valid REFA is valid for use.
 (It is unfaulted, and its validation timer has expired.)
 2 A fault REFA is not valid for use.
 1 A fast This bit indicates that the frequency of REFA is higher than allowed by its profile settings.
 0 A slow This bit indicates that the frequency of REFA is lower than allowed by its profile settings.
-0x0D0C 7 D valid REFD is valid for use.
-(It is unfaulted, and its validation timer has expired.)
-6 D fault REFD is not valid for use.
-5 D fast This bit indicates that the frequency of REFD is higher than allowed by its profile settings.
-4 D slow This bit indicates that the frequency of REFD is lower than allowed by its profile settings.
-3 C valid REFC is valid for use.
-(It is unfaulted, and its validation timer has expired.)
-2 C fault REFC is not valid for use.
-1 C fast This bit indicates that the frequency of REFC is higher than allowed by its profile settings.
-0 C slow This bit indicates that the frequency of REFC is lower than allowed by its profile settings.
+0x0D0C [7:0] Reserved Reserved.

-1Note that the user must issue an I/O update by writing 0x01 to Register 0x0005 to update the status of these registers.
+1 Note that the user must issue an I/O update by writing 0x01 to Register 0x0005 to update the status of these registers.
 Also note that if the fast and slow bits are both set, it means that the clock is missing on that reference input.

-Table 111.
+Table 108.
 Holdover History1

 Address Bits Bit Name Description

-0x0D0D [7:0] Holdover history Tuning word readback bits[7:0]
+0x0D0D [7:0] Tuning word readback Tuning word readback bits[7:0]

 0x0D0E [7:0] Tuning word readback bits[15:8]

 0x0D0F [7:0] Tuning word readback bits[23:9]

-0x0D10 [7:0] Tuning word readback bits[29:24]
+0x0D10 [7:0] Tuning word readback bits[31:24]

-1Note that these registers contain the current 30-bit DCO frequency tuning word generated by the tuning word history logic.
+$^{^{1}}$ Note that these registers contain the current 30-bit DCO frequency tuning word that is generated by the tuning word history logic.

-Table 112.
-Digital PLL Lock Detect Tub Levels1
+Table 109.
+Digital PLL Lock Detect Tub Levels

-Address Bits Bit Name Description 0x0D11 [7:0] Phase tub Read-only digital PLL lock detect bathtub level, Bits[7:0]; see the DPLL Frequency Lock Detector section for details.
+Address Bits Bit Name Description 0x0D11 [7:0] Phase tub Read-only digital PLL lock detect bathtub level[7:0] (see the DPLL Frequency Lock Detector section).
 0x0D12 [7:4] Reserved.
-[3:0] Read-only digital PLL lock detect bathtub level, Bits[11:8]; see the DPLL Frequency Lock Detector section for details.
-0x0D13 [7:0] Frequency tub Read-only digital PLL lock detect bathtub level, Bits[7:0]; see the DPLL Phase Lock Detector section for details.
+[3:0] Read-only digital PLL lock detect bathtub level[11:8] (see the DPLL Frequency Lock Detector section).
+0x0D13 [7:0] Frequency tub Read-only digital PLL lock detect bathtub level[7:0] (see the DPLL Phase Lock Detector section).
 0x0D14 [7:4] Reserved Reserved.
-[3:0] Frequency tub Read-only digital PLL lock detect bathtub level, Bits[11:8]; see the DPLL Phase Lock Detector section for details.
+[3:0] Frequency tub Read-only digital PLL lock detect bathtub level[11:8] (see the DPLL Phase Lock Detector section).